samsideen1/ETL-dataingestion-samsideen/README.md

 - sfl-vpc-cloudformation.yaml
 - This stack would deploy the vpc and the postgres RDS

+# Create a secret manager to manage all database secrets
+- name it secret

 # Now use AWS serverless application model(sam) to deploy the lambda cloudformation stack
 - template.yaml
 - All modules have been installed in the python folder called packages